 Can you say, “meteorology,” too?
 This 4M Weather Science Kit is a blast to play with, but it teaches about important issues like climate change and global warming.
 While adult supervision is required (you can do this!), the experiment that teaches about lightning through static electricity is seriously incredible.
 Other stand-out science experiments include making clouds in the palm of your hand or building a desktop water cycle model.

 This instrument helps aspiring meteorologists measure barometric pressure, relative humidity, and air temperature.
 Of course, the included guide will explain how to use each weather tool like a true pro.
-Looks like we’ve got a weatherman in the making!
+It even comes with a carrying case, making it a great educational toy to travel with.
+In a way, this toy will always stay interesting as time passes.

 “Using a pipette is an important fine motor skill,” Julie explains.
 “Using gradual measuring cups and measuring spoons all the time is really great for any age.”